-Giving Is Living: Take a Minute to Change Your World
+Giving is Living: Take a minute to Change Your World

-Our network also helps our team of leaders, who are given the chance to be part of the solution.
+Our network also helps our team of leaders, who are given the chance to be a part of the solution.
 While we connect people in need with resources, our most valuable work happens when we connect them with other special, kind-hearted people who champion the idea that everyone deserves to live with dignity.

 Our work benefits those being served as well as those serving.

 The Trenton Social Impact Group is tackling hunger and homelessness in Mercer County with their Common Good Initiative.
 The Common Good Initiative is a county-wide support network for those individuals who are without food and shelter. to learn how you can become more involved, please search below for the services that resonate with you.